A Survey of Scaling in Large Language Model Reasoning: Scaling in Reasoning Rounds

-Beyond the general framework of leveraging multiple LLMs for collaborative task execution, researchers have also explored the use of LLMs in multi-round reasoning to enhance reasoning effectiveness.
-Specifically, in these frameworks, each LLM (or agent) functions as a debater, engaging in discourse to challenge and persuade others while refining its own reasoning through iterative exchanges.
-A pioneering work in this area, Multi-Agent Debate (MAD)~\cite{liang2024encouraging}, introduces a framework in which multiple agents engage in a structured debate following a "tit-for-tat" mechanism, with a designated judge overseeing the discussion to arrive at a definitive answer.
-The core idea is to encourage diverse perspectives among agents, fostering deeper contemplation and critical thinking.
-The authors demonstrate that the debate framework leads to significantly higher disagreement levels compared to Self-Reflection~\cite{madaan2023self,shinn2023reflexion}, thereby reducing the risk of models converging on incorrect answers.
-Given these advantages, researchers have proposed various debate-based frameworks that enhance both reasoning capabilities and factual accuracy~\cite{du2023improving}.
 The scaling effect in debate frameworks manifests in multiple dimensions.
-In \citep{khan2024debating}, the authors find that when employing a judge LLM to evaluate responses from debater LLMs, increasing the number of debate rounds does not necessarily lead to greater clarity—especially for weaker models, where additional rounds introduce confusion rather than improving accuracy.
+In \cite{khan2024debating}, the authors find that when employing a judge LLM to evaluate responses from debater LLMs, increasing the number of debate rounds does not necessarily lead to greater clarity—especially for weaker models, where additional rounds introduce confusion rather than improving accuracy.
 However, in consultancy-based interactions, where a single LLM attempts to persuade a judge LLM, the judge's accuracy improves over successive rounds.
 Notably, enhancing the persuasiveness of debater LLMs—making them more effective at convincing the judge—has been shown to yield performance improvements.
 This scaling effect provides further insights into optimizing debate-based reasoning frameworks.
-Similarly, \citep{michael2023debate} suggests that scaling LLM debates with increasingly skilled debaters (e.g., progressing from AI to human debaters) enhances oversight mechanisms, improving overall debate efficacy, whereas consultancy frameworks tend to perform worse under similar conditions.
-Distinct from these approaches, \citep{pham2024let} proposes embedding-based communication to facilitate debate, enabling smaller LLMs to retain stronger debate capabilities by mitigating information loss.
+Similarly, \cite{michael2023debate} suggests that scaling LLM debates with increasingly skilled debaters (e.g., progressing from AI to human debaters) enhances oversight mechanisms, improving overall debate efficacy, whereas consultancy frameworks tend to perform worse under similar conditions.
+Distinct from these approaches, CIPHER~\cite{pham2024let} proposes embedding-based communication to facilitate debate, enabling smaller LLMs to retain stronger debate capabilities by mitigating information loss.
 Their findings indicate that increasing the number of debate rounds improves performance up to a threshold of three rounds, beyond which additional rounds provide diminishing returns.
-In summary, the scaling effect in debate frameworks is not straightforward; simply increasing the number of LLMs or debate rounds does not necessarily lead to continued performance improvements beyond a certain threshold.
-However, multiple studies highlight that enhancing the reasoning capabilities and persuasiveness of debater LLMs can lead to substantial performance gains.
+Overall, multi-agent interaction shows that round scaling can improve reasoning not only by increasing deliberation length, but also by introducing complementary roles, disagreement, and iterative critique.
+At the same time, it reveals a defining challenge of this dimension: additional rounds are helpful only when they generate genuinely new information or perspectives, rather than repeated, biased, or poorly exchanges.